 This includes a 20-metre leeway for the trail alignment, so it can be constructed around trees and sensitive areas to preserve the environment.

-The trails will give the community more access to the Yarra Ranges’ natural environment.
-Educational signage will be placed along the trails, giving visitors an insight to local history and culture.
+The trails would give the community more access to the Yarra Ranges’ natural environment.
+Educational signage would be placed along the trails, giving visitors an insight to local history and culture.